crouchr/ecs-play/README.md

 # ecs-play
-A container for playing with ECS in
+A container for playing with ECS
+Base this on the principles in #Python Microservices Development' book